bedapub/CD8-immune-phenotype-paper-supplementary/README.md

-# Tumor-agnostic transcriptome-based classifier identifies spatial infiltration patterns of CD8+ T cells in the tumor microenvironment and predicts clinical # outcome in early- and late-phase clinical trials
+# Tumor-agnostic transcriptome-based classifier identifies spatial infiltration patterns of CD8+ T cells in the tumor microenvironment and predicts clinical outcome in early- and late-phase clinical trials

-This is a repository for accompanying analysis code.
+This is a repository for accompanying analysis code for the [manuscipt](https://www.biorxiv.org/content/10.1101/2023.10.02.560086v1.abstract).

 The trained model can predict CD8 immune phenotype from RNA-Seq counts data can be found [here](https://github.com/bedapub/cd8ippred).